TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     is not done since the data is stored in the database after sending the answer back to the browser.
 Therefore the user could not be informed in case of validating errors.
-In the meantime, a second validating when persisting the objects is built into FLOW, so this will be expected in Extbase in the medium term.
+In the meantime, a second validating when persisting the objects is built into FLOW.
+So this is expected in Extbase in the medium term.

 When an error occurs during validation, the method `errorAction()` of the current controller is called.
-The default ``errorAction()`` redirects the user to the last used form when possible, in order to give them a chance to correct the errors.
+The default ``errorAction()`` redirects the user to the last used form when possible, in order to give them a chance to correct the entries.

 .. tip::